DenitsaPambelova/student-app-React/README.md

 # Student app React

-This is a simple student registration system for CRUD operations built with React and MondoDB.
+This is a simple student registration system for CRUD operations built with React and MongoDB.
 It performs adding new Student with its properties,edit and delete them as well as view students' list.
 It uses MongoDB as backend.